Definition of Disaggregated Storage

 -

-other tasks to ensure data is always available and
+balancing and other tasks to ensure data is always

 The process of disaggregation involves these steps to